emmanuelkoech1820/ElevatorChallengeTest/README.md

 Get Started
-Ready to dive into the Elevator Control App?
 Here's how to get going:

 Clone the Repository: Grab the code by cloning this repository.
 Open the Solution: Open it up in your favorite coding environment